 The battle to legalize cannabis in the United States has been a long one, but attitudes are changing.
-While in the past it would be a radical move for a politician to support the legalization of marijuana, it’s now much more accepted.
+While in the past it would be a radical move for a politician to support the legalization of marijuana, it’s now much more accepted, especially the non-psychoactive components of the plant, like CBD and terpenes.
 In fact, 62% of Americans now support legalization.
 With the majority on board, it could be time for a shift that could bring the country not only more freedom but also many economic benefits.
 Here’s our list of the top 12 politicians that support cannabis reform policies.

 #1 – Beto O’Rourke